AdrienChampion/blog/src/welcome/index.md

 # Welcome

-This blog discusses various topics, mostly about [tezos] smart contracts, software safety (verification).
+This blog discusses various topics, mostly about [tezos] smart contracts, and software safety (verification).
 You can find a list of the latest posts [here][latest].

 Articles (should) be sorted by the topics they discuss: